 While the current position is very clear cut, things start to become extremely muddy if you look at the history of city status in Scotland.
 Until the 1800s, the most important settlements in Scotland were the Royal Burghs.
 Between the early 1100s and 1700, when William III made Campbeltown a Royal Burgh, not far short of 100 of them were created across Scotland.

 City status was not formally granted to any Scottish settlements before the 1800s, but by then a number were regularly referring to themselves as cities, most notably Glasgow, Edinburgh, Aberdeen, Perth and Elgin.
-Dunfermline decided to refer to itself as a city in 1856 in recognition of its historical role as a royal capital, but the idea never really caught on.
+Dunfermline decided to refer to itself as a city in 1856 in recognition of its historical role as a royal capital, but the idea never really caught on at the time.
 Meanwhile, Brechin has a football club whose name refers to it as a city: this is a term said to date back to 970 and may refer to the town's possible role as a Pictish capital.

 In 1889, Dundee was granted city status by letters patent and so became, from some points of view, Scotland's first officially recognised city.
 Two years later, in 1891, Aberdeen had its city status confirmed when the burgh was enlarged by an Act of Parliament.
 The Royal Burgh of Inverness had its application to be granted city status as part of Queen Victoria's 1897 Diamond Jubilee celebrations rejected: by some accounts because it was thought it would draw attention to the lack of any formal city status held by Glasgow and Edinburgh.